Massipssa/Docs/gcp/concepts.md

 - Connect to vm:
   - Generate ssh key using ```ssh key-gen ....```
 - See: https://www.youtube.com/watch?v=6DD-vBdJJxk
+- On demand, managed Hadoop, Spark cluster
+- Connectors to Google services are already added (reduce administrator work)
+- Other ecosystem tools can be instatted as wl via initialization
+  - Intialize action: install tools like Kafka by given the location of the bucket and when cluster starts, it'll install the tool
+  - Bucket location: ```gsutil ls gs://dataproc-initialization-actions```
+- Create a cluster:
+  - ```gcloud dataproc create cluster [cluster_name] --zone [zone_name]```

+- Preemptive nodes (VMs)
+  - Excellent low cost worker nodes
+  - Dataproc manages entire leave/join process

+- Access cluster
+  - Master node is in the same zone from where gcloud is running ```ssh [master-node-name]```
+  - ```gcloud compute ssh [master-node-name] --zone [zone_name]```

+- Access via Web GUI
+  - Open firewall port to network
+  - Use SOCKS proxy - does not expose firewall ports

 ### Pub/Sub

 - Global scale message buffer/coupler